Geology of the Grand Canyon area: Vishnu Basement Rocks

 The Vishnu Basement Rocks were deposited as volcanic rocks and sediments but were later metamorphosed and intruded by igneous rock.

 At about 2.5 and 1.8 billion years ago in Precambrian time, sand, mud, silt, and ash were laid down in a marine basin adjacent to an orogenic belt.
 From 1.8 to 1.6 billion years ago at least two island arcs collided with the proto-North American continent.
 This process of plate tectonics compressed and grafted the marine sediments in the basin onto the mainland and uplifted them out of the sea.
 Later, these rocks were buried 12 mi under the surface and pressure-cooked into metamorphic rock.
 The resulting Granite Gorge Metamorphic Suite, which is part of the Vishnu Basement Rocks, consists of the metasedimentary Vishnu Schist and the metavolcanic Brahma and Rama Schists that were formed 1.75 billion to 1.73 billion years ago.
 This is the resistant rock now exposed at the bottom of the canyon in the Inner Gorge.

 As the volcanic islands collided with the mainland around 1.7 billion years ago, blobs of magma rose from the subduction zone and intruded the Granite Gorge Metamorphic Suite.
 These plutons slowly cooled to form the Zoroaster Granite; part of which would later be metamorphosed into gneiss.
 This rock unit can be seen as light-colored bands in the darker garnet-studded Vishnu Schist (see 1b in figure 1).
-The intrusion of the granite occurred in three phases: two during the initial Vishnu metamorphism period, and a third around 1.4 billion years ago.
-The third phase was accompanied by large-scale faulting, particularly along north–south faults, leading to a partial rifting of the continent.
 The collision expanded the continent from the Wyoming–Colorado border into Mexico and almost doubled the crust's thickness in the Grand Canyon region.
 Part of this thickening created the 5 to 6 mi high ancestral Mazatzal Mountains.

 Subsequent erosion lasting 300 million years stripped much of the exposed sediments and the mountains away.
 This reduced the very high mountains to small hills a few tens to hundreds of feet (tens of meters) high.
 Geologist John Wesley Powell called this major gap in the geologic record, which is also seen in other parts of the world, the Great Unconformity.
 Other sediments may have been added but, if they ever existed, were completely removed by erosion.
 Such gaps in the geologic record are called unconformities by geologists.
 The Great Unconformity is one of the best examples of an exposed nonconformity, which is a type of unconformity that has bedded rock units above igneous or metamorphic rocks.